igorakkerman/easypeasy/README.md

 # >_  easy𝓅ea𝓈y
 *Productivity boost for Windows using PowerShell*

-The *easypeasy* PowerShell module provides a set of utility functions and aliases to simplify and automate common tasks in Windows environments:
+The *easypeasy* PowerShell module simplifies and automates common tasks in Windows environments:
 - manage locations on the system path
 - manage environment variables
 - create start menu shortcuts